Starling vs HSBC Business Account: Which Is Better?

 Choose HSBC if you need branch access.
 If you deposit cash regularly or need face-to-face banking support, HSBC branch network is not replicable by a digital bank.

-Choose HSBC if your business has international trade finance requirements.
-Letters of credit, trade finance facilities, and complex cross-border transactions are supported through HSBC global infrastructure.
+HSBC makes sense if your business has international trade finance requirements.
+Letters of credit, trade finance facilities, and complex cross-border transactions are supported through its global infrastructure.

-Choose HSBC if you are an established business that wants relationship managers and credit facilities beyond a basic overdraft.
-HSBC business banking infrastructure scales with your business in a way Starling does not.
+Pick HSBC if you are an established business that wants relationship managers and credit beyond a basic overdraft.
+Its business banking scales with you in a way Starling does not.

 How We Compared Starling and HSBC Business Accounts